Comando G

 Spain

-The vehicles used to achieving this goal were the extremely old Garnacha (Granache) vineyards common to the high altitude of the Gredos mountains of central Spain.
-And the “role model” they choose – Chateau Rayas, arguably the best producer of 100% Granache based wines in the world.
+The key to achieving this goal lies in the extremely old Garnacha vineyards typical of the high altitudes of the Gredos mountains in central Spain.
+Their “role model” is Château Rayas, arguably the best producer of 100% Garnacha-based wines in the world.